fifumain/medium_clone/ReadMe.md

 ## Usage

-See Makefile for avaliable usage commands.
+See Makefile for available usage commands.

 ## Running Tests {#running-tests}